Promo & Sneak Peeks at Episode 211 – Judge, Jury, Executioner

 The Influence of Lori and Andrea

-Rick and shane 18 miles out The big brawl between Rick and Shane looms on the horizon, and at the center are two of the show’s most polarizing figures.
+The big brawl between Rick and Shane looms on the horizon, and at the center are two of the show’s most polarizing figures.

 In this post-apocalyptic word, most of the skills and jobs held before are completely irrelevant.
 For someone like Lori, who has no outstanding capabilities to fight walkers¹ or survive in harsh conditions, the only option is to attach herself to someone who is capable of those things.
 Enter Shane who, if inferences made from their conversation in Triggerfinger are correct, has had a thing for Lori since long before the virus happened.
 He is strong, a fighter, and willing to do anything to keep Lori and Carl safe, even if to the detriment of others.
 Then there is Rick.
 Her husband, also strong and capable, and a natural leader.
 Both of these men, although different in approach, are very much the alphas of the group.